Ask a workers compensation law question, get an answer ASAP!

 (2) Choice of practitioner.

-(a) When the employer has notice of an injury and its relationship to the employment, the employer shall offer to the injured employee his or her choice of any physician, chiropractor, psychologist, dentist, physician assistant, advanced practice nurse prescriber, or podiatrist licensed to practice and practicing in this state for treatment of the injury.
+(a) When the employer has notice of an injury and its relationship to the employment, the employer shall offer to the injured employee his or her choice of any physician, chiropractor, psychologist, dentist, physician assistant, advanced practice registered nurse, or podiatrist licensed to practice and practicing in this state for treatment of the injury.
 By mutual agreement, the employee may have the choice of any qualified practitioner not licensed in this state.
 In case of emergency, the employer may arrange for treatment without tendering a choice.
 After the emergency has passed the employee shall be given his or her choice of attending practitioner at the earliest opportunity.
 The employee has the right to a 2nd choice of attending practitioner on notice to the employer or its insurance carrier.
 Any further choice shall be by mutual agreement.
 Partners and clinics are considered to be one practitioner.
 Treatment by a practitioner on referral from another practitioner is considered to be treatment by one practitioner.

 (b) The employer is liable for the expense of reasonable travel to obtain treatment at the same rate as is provided for state officers and employees under s.
 20.916 (8).
 The employer is not liable for the expense of unreasonable travel to obtain treatment.